 This is a quick identification guide to British worker bumblebees relying mainly on hair colour.
 It will work, but with less accuracy, for queens and males.
-For greater accuracy, and for north American species, use the links on the left.

 Ginger haired bumblebees illustrated below (Bombus pascuorum, B. humilis, B. muscorum, B. hypnorum, B. distinguendus.)

 Bombus pascuorum - there are always some black hairs mixed with the ginger hairs on the abdomen.

 Bombus humilis - all ginger except for three black hairs around the base of each wing, and there is often a darker band of ginger on the abdomen.